Kakizaki Station

 Kakizaki Station (柿崎駅, Kakizaki-eki) is a railway station on the Shin'etsu Main Line in the city of Jōetsu, Niigata, Japan, operated by East Japan Railway Company (JR East).

 Lines

 Kakizaki Station is served by the Shin'etsu Main Line, and is 17.6 kilometers from the terminus of the line at Naoetsu Station.

 Station layout

 The station consists of one side platform adjacent to the station building, connected to an island platform by a footbridge.
-The station has a "Midori no Madoguchi" staffed ticket office.
+The station is unattended.